Juan Zarate

 Juan Carlos Zarate is an American attorney and security advisor who served as the deputy national security advisor for combating terrorism during the George W. Bush administration.
-He is the chairman and co-founder of the Financial Integrity Network, a Washington, D.C.-based consulting firm, and as senior adviser at the Center for Strategic and International Studies.
+He is the global co-managing partner and chief strategy officer at K2 Integrity, a risk, compliance, investigations and monitoring firm formed from the merger of the Financial Integrity Network, which he co-founded, and K2 Intelligence.
+He is also a senior adviser at the Center for Strategic and International Studies.

 In his previous role, Zarate worked on the Bush administration's counterterrorism strategy.
+Zarate is a winner of the Treasury Medal.

 Early life and education

-The son of a Mexican father and Cuban mother, Zarate was born and raised in Santa Ana, California and graduated from Mater Dei High School.
-Zarate graduated from Harvard University and Harvard Law School.
+The son of a Mexican father and Cuban mother, Zarate was born and raised in Santa Ana, California, and graduated from Mater Dei High School.
+Zarate graduated in 1997 from Harvard Law School.
 He studied as a Rotary International Fellow at the Universidad de Salamanca, Spain.

 Zarate wrote his thesis on the effects of U.S. foreign policy on democracy in Latin America.
 In law school, he focused on international law and security issues and wrote his third-year paper on the use of private military contractors in war.

 Career

+From 1997 Zarate served as a prosecutor in the Department of Justice’s Terrorism and Violent Crime Section, where he worked on the USS Cole investigation.

+In August 2001 shortly after George W. Bush came to office, Zarate was offered a position in the Treasury Department to manage the enforcement of international penalties.
+With the advent of the Department of Homeland Security in 2003, his duties shifted to economic sanctions and asset forfeiture programs, and thus began Treasury’s Office of Terrorism and Financial Intelligence.

-Prior to joining the NSC, Zarate served as the Assistant Secretary for Terrorist Financing and Financial Crimes where he led Treasury's domestic and international efforts to disrupt terrorist financing, built comprehensive anti-money laundering systems, and expanded the use of Treasury powers to advance national security interests.
+Zarate served for a year from 2004 as the Assistant Secretary for Terrorist Financing and Financial Crimes where he led Treasury's domestic and international efforts to disrupt terrorist financing, built comprehensive anti-money laundering systems, and expanded the use of Treasury powers to advance national security interests.
 He led the U.S. government's global efforts to seize Saddam Hussein's assets, resulting in the return of over $3 billion of Iraqi assets from the U.S. and around the world.